The Trigonometrical Formula Associated With Triangles.

 The Triangle Formed By The Three Ex-centres

-As the external and internal bisectors of an angle are perpendicular, is perpendicular to
+As the external and internal bisectors of an angle are perpendicular,

 Since